fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 - Steve Ettlinger, _Twinkie, Deconstructed_, 13--44.
 - Wendee Nicole, [Secret Ingredients](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3620743/).

+{% include alert.html class='warning' title='Zotero warning' text="
+When accessing the readings through Zotero, remember that each Zotero item (a reference to a book, usually) can contain multiple PDFs.
+Double-clicking the item will load whatever Zotero has decided is the 'first' PDF, which might not be the one that you're supposed to read.
+Clicking the arrow to on the left of the item will reveal all PDFs; once visible, you can click to open the one you need.
+"%}

 {% include alert.html class='danger' title='DUE: Executive Summaries' text="
-Submit an executive summary of YOUR take on the place of 'secret' ingredients in convenience foods and what the role of federal regulation should be.
+Drawing widely from this week's readings, submit an executive summary of YOUR take on the place of 'secret' ingredients in convenience foods and what the role of federal regulation should be.
 I'm NOT asking you to simply summarize the readings, but to use them as a basis for a more philosophical piece on food additives generally.
 Questions to consider: What kinds of things should be allowed in our food?
 What is the role of regulation?
 How can it be enforced?
 How precise should labeling be?
 What are the problems with full transparency?
 How do we assess risk of food additives?
 Consult the [Executive Summary Writing Guide](exec-summary-guide).
 "%}